 Lead-based paint exposure can be extremely harmful to both adults and children.
 Lead dust, lead paint chips, and contaminated soil have all been shown to cause serious illnesses and are especially dangerous for children.
 If you’re a lover of historic properties, it’s even more important that you have a professional do a thorough inspection for lead paint.
 Lead paint was extremely common in homes built before 1978 and can still be present in homes built later.

-Delta Disaster Services will test your home or business for lead paint and treat any affected areas by removing the lead paint and repainting with non-lead-based paints and coatings.
-You must be trained and licensed to perform lead paint removal, and the Delta Disaster Services team has all the necessary training and licenses to safely perform the intricate process of lead paint removal.
+Delta Restoration Services will test your home or business for lead paint and treat any affected areas by removing the lead paint and repainting with non-lead-based paints and coatings.
+You must be trained and licensed to perform lead paint removal, and the Delta Restoration Services team has all the necessary training and licenses to safely perform the intricate process of lead paint removal.

 Don’t Know What to Expect?
 We’ll Walk You Through Our Process: